A little human, a little being.

 “genetic misfiring?”
 I think not — environment might be more important than kinship, it helps kinship indirectly and maybe more.

-There will always be people tricking the system and destroying what others built.
+easy.
+There will always be people tricking the system and destroying

 It’s a weird Evolutionary Stable Strategy for them (ESS), even if they don’t get it themselves and are just pawn in a game